"If God exists, I hope he has a good excuse."

 If you want to know what's wrong with the First Baptist Church of Memphis, go ask the Second Baptist Church of Memphis.

-And if you want to know what's wrong with a guy sitting in a pew in the Second Baptist Church of Memphis, ask the guy sitting next to him.
+And if you want to know what's wrong with the guy sitting in the front row of the Second Baptist Church of Memphis, ask the guy sitting next to him.

 Imagine that a scientist in a laboratory creates a sentient, thinking creature.
 Does the scientist then have the right to control that being and give him hundreds of rules to live by?
 Can the scientist demand that the creature worship him?

 If you could take all the science books and all the records of scientific knowledge that exist and destroy them, and then give every human being amnesia so that he forgets everything that has ever been learned about science ...
 1000 years later, all of that knowledge would be back, and all of those books would be rewritten, and they would say the same thing that the old books said 1000 years before.
 But if you did that with religion - destroyed all the books and records of it, and made everybody forget it - religion might come back in 1000 years, but it wouldn't be the same.

 "If there's no God, then what are all these churches for?
 And who is Jesus' dad?"

 - Michael Scott